 - Departmental MFT Admissions Committee approval

-Students who meet the general graduate school requirements are considered for admission into the Marriage and Family Therapy Program by the Admissions Committee.
-The committee is comprised of the MFT Program faculty.
-In reaching admissions decisions, the committee considers GPA, GPA in major, GPA in related courses, GRE scores, response to the departmental questionnaire, letters of reference and performance in an interview conducted by faculty and current students.
+Students who meet the general graduate school requirements are considered for admission into the Marriage and Family Therapy Program by the Admissions Committee, comprised of the MFT Program faculty.
+In reaching admissions decisions, the committee considers GPA, GPA in major, GPA in related courses, GRE scores, response to the departmental questionnaire, letters of reference, and performance in an interview conducted by faculty and current students.
 There are circumstances in which exceptions may be made.
 When possible, applicants are encouraged to include a minimum of 1 letter of reference from a previous or current faculty who can address academic performance.